-8.31 Conversions of retail and related uses to residential are much more limited than offices, and tend to only result in one or two dwellings per prior approval.
-Only 11 homes were delivered in 2020-21 as a result of this permitted development right.
+8.31 Conversions of retail and related uses to residential are much more limited than offices, and tend to only result in small numbers of dwellings per prior approval.
+Only 11 homes were delivered in 2021-22 as a result of this permitted development right.